lkasler/docker-elk/README.md

 volumes:
       - ../elasdata:/usr/share/elasticsearch/data
 ```
 Be sure that the container has sufficient rights to folder `elasdata`.
+For quick and dirty solution you can try temporary: chmod -R a+rwx /pathto/elasdata

 ## Feed logstash